 “Yeah I saw that one.”

 “Good thing the old guy told me where to find you.
-I would never have seen this turn off and if I had, I would have given up and headed back miles ago.”
+I would never have gone up this road.”

 “Can you describe the old guy?”

 “Tall if he wasn’t bent over.
-Blue cowboy shirt, white comb-over, jeans too big and bunchy around the belt.”
+Blue cowboy shirt, white comb–over, jeans bunchy around the belt.”

-You knew the answer would make no sense: about the time you and your father were arguing about who should go for help, your father was at the bottom of the mountain directing Steve the tow truck driver this way.
+You knew the answer would make no sense: about the time you and your father were arguing about who should go for help, he was also at the bottom of the mountain flagging this tow–truck driver.

 “That was the biggest sigh I’ve ever heard,” Steve says.
-But he isn’t asking for an explanation.
+He isn’t asking for an explanation.